 - 1. Review the EDP documentation.

-- 2. Complete a EDP Review form.
+- 2. Complete the EDP Review form.

-- Return EDP Review forms to teams via RAPID staff to allow product revisions as needed.
+- 3. Return EDP Review forms to teams via RAPID staff to allow product revisions as needed.

 - 4. Complete an onsite safety assessment of the prototype and EDP. - 5.
-Attest by signature that each prototype is compliant with the safety rules for the competition, which permits teams to compete.
+Attest by signature that each prototype is compliant with the safety rules for the competition, which permit teams to compete.

-3.0 Compliance Audit
+4.0 Compliance Audit